bergholdt/QuickPay.github.io/payments/link/index.md

 # QuickPay Link

 The QuickPay Link feature enables you to generate an URL that - when activated - will open a payment window.
-This is the prefered way of accepting payment in our hosted enviroment as it gives a number of benefits - most notably:
+This is the prefered way of accepting payment in our hosted environment as it gives a number of benefits - most notably:

 * Abandoned orders recovery - resume payments when the purchaser left off
 * E-mail channel payments